 Oilseed rape is the key combinable break crop for UK farmers

-Although the market is characterised by its volatility, oilseed rape remains a highly profitable crop that also offers significant agronomic benefits.
+Although the rapeseed market is characterised by its volatility, oilseed rape is a highly profitable crop that also offers significant agronomic benefits.

 This section of the website aims to be a growing resource for technical knowledge transfer, offering advice and guidance about growing a healthy and successful crop.